Relintai/pandemonium_engine_docs/development/cpp/configuring_an_ide/xcode.md

    :figclass: figure-w480
    :align: center

+Note:
-.. note:: Name it something so you know not to compile with this target (e.g. `GodotXcodeIndex`).
+ Name it something so you know not to compile with this target (e.g. `GodotXcodeIndex`).

 - For this target open the **Build Settings** tab and look for **Header Search Paths**.
 - Set **Header Search Paths** to the absolute path to the Godot root folder.
 You need to